33 Reasons Why Cambridge Is Wonderful!

 Stay: Choosing your Cambridge accommodation

 Where you stay in Cambridge is really important as being close to all the best shops, activities and nightlife on offer is essential.
 Fortunately we've put in the hard work and done the research and we've found the best group-friendly options, so whichever option you choose, a great nights stay will come as standard!
 If you're cutting costs, go for our comfortable 2 star hotel, or our 3 star options are the most popular with hen parties?
 However, it's not every day that you and your best friends embark on a hen party, so you could even push the boat out and enjoy a luxurious 4 star hotel!
-For more information on all types of Cambridge accommodation, see here.
+See more information on hen party accommodation in Cambridge.

 Party: Where Cambridge hen parties head after dark

 In Cambridge, you'll encounter an eclectic group of pubs, bars and restaurants, all with a great atmosphere and lively vibes.
 If you fancy a look at the pub scene, head to King Street, which used to be home to the King St. Run where Cambridge students would have to run between all the pubs, stopping at each to down a pint!
 Have a go if you like by all means but luckily, this tradition is not compulsory.
 Nowadays, there's simply a fantastic selection of cosy pubs which enjoy picturesque scenery to enjoy.
 The main night-time district of choice in the city though is Grantchester where you'll be able to find a good selection of bars and then it's on to the town centre where all the best clubs and late night venues come to life.
-Why not enjoy an evening of sexy hen hosts or a murder mystery night, followed by our ever-popular guest list nightclubbing?
-You can find all our fantastic evening options here on the Cambridge hen night page.
+Why not enjoy an evening of sexy Butlers in the Buff or a murder mystery night, followed by our ever-popular guest list nightclubbing?
+We have plenty of amazing options for your hen night out in Cambridge.

 When: A good time to visit Cambridge